Darshan-g96/SpeechToText/README.md

 Install Dependencies:

 npm install

-# OR

-yarn install
+Note: The core dependency is react-speech-recognition. npm install --save react-speech-recognition

 Note: The core dependency is react-speech-recognition.

 Run the Application:
 Start the development server.

-npm start
+npm run dev

-# OR

-yarn start

-The application will typically open automatically at http://localhost:3000.
+The application will typically open automatically at http://localhost:5173.

 Required Permissions